Jugraj1/quac-cpu-design/report.md

 Moreover, if a number exceeds 8 bits, the operation processes only the least significant 8 bits for multiplication or division and adjusts the corresponding flag accordingly.

 ## Testing
+So the program in demo.quac multiplies two numbers stored in R1 and R2.
+Storing in R1 and R2 is done through the MOVL instruction.
+Then in the same program, multiplication of negative numbers is demonstrated taking two's complement into account.